wileycousins/clockblock/pcb/plotted/gerber/clockblock-arms/README.txt

 This panel consists of eleven (11) 0.41" x 3.575" boards arranged into a 4.51" x 3.575" panel.
 There should be nine (9) evenly spaced vertical v-scores so we can de-panel the boards.

-**Any fabicration markings should be placed on the bottom silkscreen.
-Please do not place additional markings on the top silkscreen.**
+**Any fabicration markings should be placed on the bottom side of the board.
+Please do not place additional markings on the top.**

 Requested specs:
   * ENIG finish
   * 0.062", 1 oz copper
   * White soldermask
-  * Silkscreen on both sides
-  * Red silkscreen if possible, otherwise black silkscreen
+  * Red silkscreen, top side only

 File summary:
 Gerbers: